C64 OS USER'S GUIDE

 The yes or no questions about date and time may be answered according to your personal preference.
 Press RETURN to accept the default option and proceed to the next question.

-The option to display the time in the menu bar affects the visibility of the time after boot up.
-Regardless of your choice, display of the time can be toggled by holding the COMMODORE key and clicking once on the right end of the menu bar.
+The option to display the time in the menu bar affects the visibility of the clock after boot up.
+Regardless of your choice, the clock can be toggled by holding the COMMODORE key and clicking once on the right end of the menu bar.

 C64 OS comes with 4 built-in mouse pointer styles, choose whichever style you prefer, or press RETURN to accept the default pointer style.